-To access our full Attendance Policy document, please use your smart device to scan the QR code to
+To access our full Attendance Policy document, please use your smart device to scan the QR code to be taken to the relevant section of our website.

 13. Data Protection

 The General Data Protection Regulation (GDPR) May 2018 puts in place certain safeguards regarding the use of personal data by organisations, including the Department for Education (DfE), local authorities and schools.
 The regulations give rights to those about whom data is held such as pupils, their parents and teachers (known as data subjects).
 This includes: The right to know the types of data being held; why it is being held; and to whom it may be communicated.